Have equity in your home? Want a lower payment? An appraisal from Herrin Appraisal Company can help you get rid of your PMI.

-It's generally inferred that a 20% down payment is the standard when purchasing a home.
-Considering the liability for the lender is usually only the remainder between the home value and the amount outstanding on the loan, the 20% provides a nice cushion against the costs of foreclosure, selling the home again, and natural value variationson the chance that a borrower is unable to pay.
+It's typically known that a 20% down payment is common when buying a house.
+Because the risk for the lender is usually only the difference between the home value and the amount outstanding on the loan, the 20% adds a nice cushion against the charges of foreclosure, selling the home again, and natural value variationson the chance that a borrower doesn't pay.

-The market was taking down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-A lender is able to endure the additional risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI covers the lender in the event a borrower is unable to pay on the loan and the market price of the home is lower than the loan balance.
+Banks were taking down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
+A lender is able to handle the additional risk of the low down payment with Private Mortgage Insurance or PMI.
+PMI covers the lender in case a borrower doesn't pay on the loan and the value of the house is lower than the balance of the loan.

-Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and many times isn't even tax deductible, PMI can be pricey to a borrower.
-It's beneficial for the lender because they obtain the money, and they get paid if the borrower is unable to pay, different from a piggyback loan where the lender consumes all the costs.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and many times isn't even tax deductible, PMI is costly to a borrower.
+It's favorable for the lender because they secure the money, and they get the money if the borrower doesn't pay, contradictory to a piggyback loan where the lender consumes all the damages.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.